-It’s not uncommon to find restaurant operators relying on one or two of the 3 most important data management systems created for the industry—point-of-sale, back-office and accounting.
-And operators who are using all three don't always have systems that can integrate with each other.
+It’s not uncommon to find restaurant operators relying on one or two of the three most important data management systems created for the industry—point-of-sale, back-office and accounting.
+And operators who are using all three don’t always have restaurants information systems that can integrate with each other.
 Successful restaurant management includes controlling your numbers on multiple levels, a task that long ago outpaced mere cash registers and adding machines.
 Restaurateurs who understand the big picture of their business know to integrate all three systems to give them the clearest picture of how well their business is performing.
-Read on to learn more about the three most important systems your restaurant needs.
+Read on to learn more about business management and the three most important restaurants information systems your restaurant needs.

-Few businesses are as numbers driven as restaurants, and there’s no better tool to have at the front of the data chain than a modern point-of-sale system.
-A POS will help collect, organize and help an operator interpret a restaurant’s numbers.
+Few businesses are as numbers-driven as restaurants, and there’s no better tool to have at the front of the data chain than a modern point-of-sale system.
+A POS will help collect, organize and interpret your restaurant’s numbers.
 Some advanced POS systems will even track current and historical guest counts, transactions, guest order specifics, trends and much more.
-A POS delivers orders to the kitchen accurately and quickly, communicates to counter workers and servers when items are running low or out, and prompts service staff to “suggestive sell” specials and high-margin items.
-Some offer employee time clock, and dashboard features but POS systems typically lack the robust features provided in a true back-office system.
+A POS system delivers orders to the kitchen accurately and quickly, communicates to counter workers and servers when items are running low or out, and prompts service staff to upsell specials and high-margin items.
+Some offer employee time clocks, and dashboard features, but POS systems typically lack the robust features provided in a true back-office system.